Raoshwill99/DEFI/README.md

 - Stacks blockchain development environment
 - Node.js v14.0.0 or higher
 - Clarinet v1.5.0 or higher
-- Understanding of DeFi concepts and Clarity language

 ### Local Development
 1. Clone the repository: